smsrepo/communication_sequential_processes/README.md

 # communication_sequential_processes

-This repository includes hte resrach work and presentation that I gave at university.
+This repository includes the resrach work and presentation that I gave at university.